-Why The Brekky Club has become a staple venue for brunch in London and I love this branch right by the canal.
+Why: The Brekky Club has become a staple venue for brunch in London and I love the Hackney branch right by the canal.
 My go-to is the All American with pancakes, eggs, sausage, bacon and fried potatoes.

 Prices from around £8-12 per dish.

-Why The choice of food here is absolutely amazing.
-The antipasti / starter selection includes salmon, prawns, tuna and a selection of charcuterie and salads.
-The mains include a number of pasta dishes, risotto, fish and roast meats.
-And yes, you can also have an entire roast dinner here if you so wish.
+Why: The choice of food here is absolutely amazing.
+The antipasti/starter selection includes salmon, prawns, tuna and a selection of charcuterie and salads.
+The mains range from pasta dishes to fish and roast meats – and yes, you can also have an entire roast dinner here if you so wish.

 Prices from £25pp.